laurent22/joplin/packages/server/README.md

 - Docker Engine runs Joplin Server.
 See [Install Docker Engine](https://docs.docker.com/engine/install/) for steps to install Docker Engine for your operating system.
 - Docker Compose is required to store item contents (notes, tags, etc.) if PostgreSQL is not used.
 See [Install Docker Compose](https://docs.docker.com/compose/install/) for steps to install Docker Compose for your operating system.

-## Configure docker for joplin server
+## Configure Docker for Joplin Server

 1. Copy `.env-sample` (located [here](https://github.com/laurent22/joplin/blob/dev/.env-sample)) to the location of your Docker configuration files.
 Example: /home/[user]/docker
 2. Rename the file `.env-sample` to `.env`.